mx32000/song-searcher/README.md

 ## Code Snippet

-Inside getTopSongs(artistID, moreOptionsAvailable): Checks for buttons, handling no top tracks, showing the logo if there are tracks, limiting the number of tracks, and creating the components.
+Inside getTopSongs(artistID, moreOptionsAvailable): Check for button, handling no top tracks, showing the logo if there are tracks, limiting the number of tracks, and creating the components.

 ``` javascript
     //check for whether show more button should show